Docs

 💡 TIP

-After you add multiple to a collection, you can drag and drop to reorder them within the collection.
+After you add multiple operations to a collection, you can drag and drop to reorder them within the collection.

 Modifying collections and operations